ANCDS GUIDELINES FOR DOCUMENTING CONTINUING EDUCATION CREDITS (CECs)

 Category 1 - Professional Meetings

-Includes conferences that are focused on an aspect of neurogenics, or a conference that offers a substantial amount of its programming on neurogenics-related topics.
+Includes conferences that are focused on an aspect of neurologic disorders or that offers a substantial amount of its programming on neurologic-related topics

 Examples include: